Logo Rewind

 Logo Rewind does not mark the first of Leader's collaborations with UEA academics.
 "He previously worked with Dr Sophie Butler and Dr Tom Roebuck from UEA’s School of Literature, Drama and Creative Writing on the Unlocking the Archive project, a brilliant initiative to enable libraries and heritage organisations to make centuries-old books accessible to new audiences," says Bratt.
 "Logo Rewind, takes a similar approach, arguing for the continued relevance of something that could be seen as arcane and drawing new links between the past and the present."

-Logo Rewind is available to purchase from UEA Publishing Project in October 2023.
+Logo Rewind is available to purchase from UEA Publishing Project.

 CreativeUEA is an interdisciplinary research theme at the University of East Anglia which builds on a longstanding history of creativity and innovation.